 Couples and families are welcome, depending on housing availability.

-We take volunteers year round, and love having you stay, learn and work.
+We take volunteers year round, and love having you stay, learn and help.
 We have learned so much from our volunteers, it is a delight to think back at all the wonderful people we have gotten to know through this.
 We can pick you up, locally at the Springfield-Branson Regional airport, at the bus station, or we have had a few hitch hikers which we have picked up where ever they had been dropped off.
 Our longest volunteer was with us for about 3 years, and the shortest stay has been a few days, we find that 2 weeks gives you a chance to really understand what we are doing here, but we are flexible, and before we farmed, loved to travel, now we love that the world comes to us through our volunteers!
 We speak English.
 Nearby are a couple of lakes (we have boats and paddles available), we often take volunteers with us on outdoor adventures including backpacking, canoeing, and whitewater, and you get to experience life in the Ozarks with the Millsap's.
 We have 8 little girls, that can be quite the experience.
 We have a bike available if you want to ride around.
 If you need a special diet, please let us know before you come and we will try and accommodate.
 The number of visitors at a time depends of housing, but we love hosting you, and love what you bring to our family and community.

 Apprenticeships or internships are also a possibility